1956 United States presidential election in Utah

 The 1956 United States presidential election in Utah took place on November 6, 1956, as part of the 1956 United States presidential election.
 State voters chose four representatives, or electors, to the Electoral College, who voted for president and vice president.

 Utah was won by incumbent President Dwight D. Eisenhower (R–Pennsylvania), running with Vice President Richard Nixon, with 64.56 percent of the popular vote, against Adlai Stevenson (D–Illinois), running with Senator Estes Kefauver, with 35.44 percent of the popular vote.
+Utah swung over 11 points toward Eisenhower compared to 1952.
+This was by far the largest Republican swing of any state in the western half of the country.